saraachour/stanford-cs104.github.io/src/routes/assignments/assign1/+page.svelte.md

 ### Learning Goals

-We think it’s important that the assignments that we give exercise the tools we’re learning in class– by completing this assignment, you’ll have grown one assignment’s worth of proficiency with each of these tools and systems (yay!!).
+We think it’s important that our assignments exercise the tools and concepts we’re learning in class.
+In general, lectures will provide a conceptual framework for understanding these systems, while assignments will give examples of the tools used in practice.
 Here’s what you can expect to take away from this assignment:

+- You'll get practice with designing regular expressions to match interesting patterns in text.
+- You'll get practice using shell tools and controlling their behaviors with flags and arguments.
-- You’ll have grown significantly more experience using the shell: in particular,
+- You'll gain a significant amount of experience in using the shell, including:
-  - you’ll get lots of practice not only with the utilities we’ve talked about, but also with chaining them together and pushing their output around.
+    - calling different programs to perform specific tasks
+    - chaining programs together with pipelines
-- You’ll have grown in your ability to discover information about the various tools and utilities available to you.
-This is super important, because that’s one of several ways you’ll be self-teaching yourself these tools “in real life.”
+- You'll grow your ability to discover information about tools and utilities.
-- You’ll be pretty familiar with parsing real data using RegEx and the various shell tools.
+  This is really important, because in the "real world" (a job or another class), this will be one of the major ways you self-teach yourself whatever tools are relevant to the task at hand.

 ## Part I: Write Simple Regular Expressions (1.5 points)